Adolfo2231/lab_fastApi/README.md

 ## 📋 Description

 This project is a practical lab that demonstrates the fundamental concepts of FastAPI, including RESTful endpoint creation, data validation with Pydantic models, and automatic documentation.
+The project follows a modular architecture using FastAPI's `APIRouter` to organize endpoints by resource (users, auth, etc.), making it scalable and maintainable.

 ## 🚀 Requirements